equalitie/ouinet/README.md

     private Ouinet _ouinet;

-And in its `OnCreate` method initiate the Ouinet object:
+And in its `OnCreate` method initiate the Ouinet object (using the B-tree cache index):

     _ouinet = new Ouinet(this);